rohany/rohany.github.io/src/content/blog/research-ideas.md

 project that he had actually advised a masters student at MIT during his own PhD who attempted to do the exact same thing that I did!
 I was quite dismayed at this reveal, thinking that this problem had already been solved (and thus not interesting to the community) or was just not feasible based on the earlier investigation by the masters student.
-But, my experience with Legion and led me to think about the problem in a completely different way, allowing us to bypass the problems experienced in the earlier attempt, and we made some surprising connections that gave the work a more satisfying packaging.
+But, my experience with Legion led me to think about the problem in a different way, allowing us to bypass the technical hurdles experienced in the earlier attempt, and we made some surprising connections that gave the work a more satisfying packaging.
 The dense component of DISTAL was finished and submitted within a few months of work, and the sparse component followed quickly after thanks to setting the theory up in the right way during the dense work.